jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Alexi Faraday.md

 > Known Groups | [[The Savage Seven]]  |

 ## History
+His ancestors from Drakemire fought alongside the Netherese against the [[Phaerimm]].

-A part of [[The Savage Seven]] when they destroyed [[The Inevitable]] and make magic items from its corpse.
-Has some sort of magical contraption as his component.
+A part of [[The Savage Seven]] when they destroyed [[The Inevitable]] and made magic items from its corpse.
 Has a wizard tower in [[Karsus Folly]].
 Previously had a scribe, [[Kazak]] Ninefingers, that worked for him.
 He imprisoned this scribe after he studied some of Faraday's secret scrolls.
+In his tower he has the gavel of [[The Inevitable]] on display in one of the many halls.

 Created a device, supposedly, for the [[Voidwing Sisterhood]] to open a portal to Shadowfell to have a closer connection to the Raven Queen.

 ### Current Activities
 Working in some capacity with [[Solonor]] to create magic devices that have a component of both clockwork and magical runes.

+Believes magic should be freely given, that limitations are a bastardization of magic, and it should be like it was before the Spellplague.

 ### Personality Traits
+Comes off as charismatic and charming, tries to defuse tense situations with jokes and really nice alcohol.

 ### Relation to The Remnants
-- Is the patron to [[Elowen Elisthorn]]
+- Is in a romantic relationship with [[Sundara|Sundara Elisthorn's]] sister [[Elowen Elisthorn]]

 ## Known Stats
 Graviturgy Wizard